dotnet/csharplang/spec/expressions.md

       * Otherwise, the *namespace_or_type_name* refers to the type constructed with the given type arguments.
    *  Otherwise, if the location where the *simple_name* occurs is enclosed by a namespace declaration for `N`:
       * If `K` is zero and the namespace declaration contains an *extern_alias_directive* or *using_alias_directive* that associates the name `I` with an imported namespace or type, then the *simple_name* refers to that namespace or type.
-      * Otherwise, if the namespaces and type declarations imported by the *using_namespace_directive*s and *using_static_directive*s of the namespace declaration contain exactly one accessible type or non-extension static membre having name `I` and `K` type parameters, then the *simple_name* refers to that type or member constructed with the given type arguments.
+      * Otherwise, if the namespaces and type declarations imported by the *using_namespace_directive*s and *using_static_directive*s of the namespace declaration contain exactly one accessible type or non-extension static member having name `I` and `K` type parameters, then the *simple_name* refers to that type or member constructed with the given type arguments.
       * Otherwise, if the namespaces and types imported by the *using_namespace_directive*s of the namespace declaration contain more than one accessible type or non-extension-method static member having name `I` and `K` type parameters, then the *simple_name* is ambiguous and an error occurs.

    Note that this entire step is exactly parallel to the corresponding step in the processing of a *namespace_or_type_name* ([Namespace and type names](basic-concepts.md#namespace-and-type-names)).